sboerwinkle/conquerent/README.md

 Space to acknowledge the end of your turn.

+Tab shows player names; press 1-6 while this is active to set your team.

 ## Mechanics

 A "turn" is just a chunk of time during which units are allowed to operate, before the game pauses once again for new commands.